STOmics/Stereopy/docs/source/content/05_Contributing.rst

 Testing
 -------
-For each functional module, a corresponding test script should be created to ensure that the developed function is normal.
+For each function module, a corresponding test script should be created to ensure that the developed function is normal.

-All our test files are unified in the `tests <stereo/tests>`_ directory.
+All test files are unified in the `tests <stereo/tests>`_ directory.

 .. code:: bash

     cd stereo/tests/
     pytest

 Algorithm Method Class
 ----------------------
-1 Add a new py file named `example_method` used in a lenient snake case.
-Within the file, a new algorithm method named by camel case.
+1. Add a new py file named `example_method` using snake-case naming.
+In the file, use camel-case naming for the algorithm method.

-2 And then, implement your own `main` function in the child class, you can also define the function name start with `test_`, and we will auto-test while we build new version.
+2. Then implement your own `main` function in the child class, you can also define the function name start with `test_`, and we will auto-test while we build new version.

 .. code:: python